The Ins and Outs of Press Releases

-- This site gets lots of traffic from search engines, so keep in mind that they are trying to figure out what your press release is about.
-Give me a title for your press release – not all capital letters, and not too long, or the system will truncate them – search engines only look at the first 70 characters in the title.
-Also, if you use the same title every month, i.e. “News from Joe’s”, your press release will place lower in search results.
+- This site and many others you are likely to get attention from, get lots of traffic from search engines, so keep in mind that Google and friends are trying to figure out what your press release is about.
+Give a title for your press release – not all capital letters, and not too long, or the system will truncate them – search engines only look at the first 70 characters in the title – the rest will be cut off.
+Also, if you use the same title every month for recurring newsletters, i.e. “News from Joe’s”, your press release will place low search results.
 Don’t just say “News from Joe’s Restaurant”, try “June News from Joe’s Restaurant”, or “Joe’s Restaurant Now Offers Quick Lunch!”

-- Though email addresses are automatically scrambled by my software, it is still a lousy idea to put one in a press release unless you want spam.
+- Though email addresses are automatically scrambled by my software, it is still a lousy idea to put one in a press release unless you want lots of spam.
 Use a phone number instead.

 Things I don’t generally post:

-- Sales fliers, such as wine sales that include prices, items with Amazon.com links, etc.
+- Sales fliers, such as wine sales that include prices, items with Amazon.com affiliate links, etc.